Wristband Number Details

-Please print your name and team name or hometown on the plate and hang it from the back of your bike seat.
+You will also receive a “License Plate” in your wristband packet.
+Please print your name, and team name or hometown on the plate and hang it from the back of your bike seat.
 It is our hope that the bike plates will encourage conversation and introductions among riders.

-Registration fees will become non-refundable after April 15.
-To request a refund, contact the RAGBRAI office at firstname.lastname@example.org by April 15.
+Registration fees will become non-refundable after May 1st, 2023.
+You may request a refund, less a $25 processing fee, by contacting the RAGBRAI office at firstname.lastname@example.org before May 1st, 2023.

 STEPS TO SELLING YOUR WRISTBAND (OR BUYING A WRISTBAND):

 You will need to complete the steps below to officially transfer your wristband credentials to your buyer.
 Please reach out to email@example.com if you have any questions.